ThomasLeister/plantmonitor/README.md

 # Plantmonitor

 _Backend for a LoRaWAN-based / MQTT-based soil moisture sensor, which sends notifications via XMPP._

+Also see: [Blog post on thomas-leister.de [German]](https://thomas-leister.de/lorawan-plantmonitor/)

 ## Context